zkol/vsadmin/README.md

      * Backs up all worlds
      * Restarts all running instances

-1. **Do all this stuff on my local multiplayer LAN-Server**
+1. **Do tasks above with the local setup that is described in point 1** (e.g. on a desktop gaming computer)
-   * Log in as the user who shall run the client and manage the LAN-Server
+   * Assumed you are already logged in as the user who shall run the client and manage the LAN-Server
    * Open a terminal, change to the directory of server.sh, and execute:
      * same as above but without sudo: **` ./server.sh ... `**
    * Script result: